smimram/proof-assistant-project/report/report.md

 make
 ```

 Erase the above and write an introduction.
+You can write your report in French if this is more convenient for you.

 # What was implemented in the project